max-github-mjhodgson-com/hass-appdaemon/README.md

 ## CCTV

 This listens to a Frigate installation via MQTT and decodes the data it revceives to be able to extract labels, event IDs, zones and objects.

+The app utilises an input_boolean in Home Assistant, which can turn off alerts for person detection.
+Useful for people working in the area of a camera and being flooded with alerts.

 ## House Mode